pbrdmn/brd.mn/src/pages/cv.md

 > - Delivery planning with Product Managers and Tech Leads to create roadmaps, oversee project delivery, and implement technical solutions aligned with engineering best practices.
 > - Supporting teams through restructures, aligning them with business objectives, and implementing agile delivery processes and improvements.

+Experienced Engineering Manager with 4 years of direct people management, leading cross-functional teams in fast-paced environments.
+Skilled in mentoring, coaching, and developing engineers, fostering a culture of growth and high performance.
+Demonstrated success in building and restructuring teams to align with strategic business objectives, driving measurable outcomes.
+Proven ability to lead through change and deliver complex projects while empowering team members to excel in senior roles and leadership positions.

+Accomplished Senior Software Engineer and Lead Developer with over 10 years of experience in full-stack development, architecture, and technical leadership.
+Proficient in driving agile practices, optimising development workflows, and delivering scalable, high-performance solutions.
+Extensive experience with modern tech stacks including React, Node.js, TypeScript, and AWS.
+Proven track record in leading the design and delivery of key product features that generate significant business value.

+---

 ## Experience

 ### Engineering Manager at Redbubble

 #### October 2022 - Current

-> Redbubble is creating the world's largest marketplace for independent artists, bringing more creativity into the world.
+Redbubble is creating the world's largest marketplace for independent artists, bringing more creativity into the world.

-Led multiple cross-functional teams across Artist Experience, Content Health, and Search, aligning engineering efforts with strategic business objectives.
+> Led multiple cross-functional teams across Artist Experience, Content Health, and Search, aligning engineering efforts with strategic business objectives.
 Managed restructures and team realignment to drive productivity and innovation.

 - **Delivered impactful business outcomes**, completing initiatives contributing over **$12M in annual revenue growth**.
 - Realigned team structures following organisation restructures, and implemented agile practices to enhance focus on high-priority objectives and improve delivery speed.